Headache

 How you can ease headaches yourself

-Headaches can last between 30 minutes and several hours.
+Headaches can last 30 minutes, several hours, or sometimes several days.

 Do: